 Ceylon Tea Trails

-Hatton, Sri Lanka
+Hatton, Kandy and the Hill Country, Sri Lanka

 At a Glance

-Four colonial era tea planters' bungalows, infused with a new and decidedly gourmet vibe
+Five colonial era tea planters' bungalows, infused with a new and decidedly gourmet vibe

 Guests are absorbed into life on a working tea estate, whilst revelling in five-star luxury